benbalter/benbalter.github.com/_posts/2016-05-11-moderating-a-controversial-pull-request.md

 Let everyone involved know how long you're going to allow for discussion (and make sure it's tantamount to the subject matter).
 Is this a 24-hour discussion?
 A week's worth?
 A month?
 Are there milestones or checkpoints along the way to make certain decisions or roll out certain aspects?
 The timeframe should be long enough such that relevant stakeholders are on notice and can participate, even if they're away for their keyboard at any given moment, but not so long as to inject undue delay into the process.

 Pull requests and issues are great tools to facilitate decisions, especially among distributed teams, but depending on the subject matter, the internet's comments section can quickly live up to its reputation.
 By laying out ground rules up front, assigning key roles, and setting expectations, you can set yourself up for successes.
+What tips do you have for keeping things on track?
+Leave a comment below.

-*What tips do you have for keeping things on track?
-Leave a comment below.*
+*A big hat tip to my former colleague @cameronmcefee, who's most excellent execution of a potentially-controversial discussion inspired me to write this post.*